anufrievroman/waypaper/README.md

 `--restore` - sets the last chosen wallpaper.
 Useful at launch of the window manager.

+`--random` - sets a random wallpaper.
+Makes sense only together with `--restore` key.

 `--backend XXX` - specifies which backend to use, which can be either `swaybg`, `swww`, `feh`, or `wallutils`.
 Useful if you use waypaper on both Wayland and Xorg on the same machine.
 By default, last used backend is used.

 `--fill XXX` - specifies filling type, which can be eiher `fill`, `stretch`, `fit`, `center`, or `tile`.